-Cardiovascular disease, the leading cause of death in the United States,15 affects 70% or more of patients with type 2 diabetes, who have a four times higher incidence of cardiovascular events and death than do those without diabetes.16 Even people with impaired glucose tolerance have a two times higher risk of cardiovascular disease and death.
+Cardiovascular disease, the leading cause of death in the United States, 15 affects 70% or more of patients with type 2 diabetes, who have a four times higher incidence of cardiovascular events and death than do those without diabetes.
+16 Even people with impaired glucose tolerance have a two times higher risk of cardiovascular disease and death.

-In metabolic syndrome, the risk may not be greater than the sum of its parts The prevalence of metabolic syndrome in healthy adults is between 15% and 23%,17 but is much higher in Hispanics and African Americans, two groups with a markedly higher risk for diabetes and cardiovascular disease.
+The prevalence of metabolic syndrome in healthy adults is between 15% and 23%,17 but is much higher in Hispanics and African Americans, two groups with a markedly higher risk for diabetes and cardiovascular disease.